LifeIn19x19/deploy/README.md

 $ cp production.env.template production.env
 ```

-5. Create a `.env` file from the provided template.
-The default values are
+5. Create a `.env` file from the provided template and fill in appropriate
+values.
+The default values (in the cases that they exist) are almost certainly
-almost certainly correct already unless you're deploying to prod:
+correct already unless you're deploying to prod:
 ```
 $ cp .env.template .env
 ```